 A Realtor is a person that represents buyers or sellers of real estate property.
 An individual who seeks a realtor intends to buy or sell real estate property, either through selling it themselves or using an agent.
 While most agents work for a particular brokerage firm, many work independently.
 Many agents have their own office spaces and work from home.
-Realtors In New Braunfels also may work for several different realtors’ firms and not just one.
+Realtors may also work for several different realtors’ firms and not just one.

 Real estate transactions involve a great deal of legal paperwork.
 This paperwork is extensive and sometimes time-consuming.
 As such, it is not uncommon for Realtors to spend months in preparation of their closing documents.
 For this reason, it is not uncommon for Realtors to take the licensing exam in order to become licensed in realtors.
 Once licensed, these individuals can then begin working immediately to sell or buy realtorships.

 The licensing examination is a test that is designed to measure a prospective Realtor’s knowledge of real estate law.
 It also measures a prospective Realtor’s abilities in communicating and negotiating.
 The exam lasts forty hours and includes all forty hours of coursework that is required to complete the program.
 In order to pass, a Realtor must know how to read real estate contracts, understand Comparable Market Analysis, communicate effectively and plan efficiently.